 Bare Metal servers provide full control of the hardware, allowing many unique configurations.
 Vultr provides several standard OS images and One-Click applications to deploy your Bare Metal server.
-If you prefer a custom OS, use this guide to install from a custom ISO.
-Please read and understand all steps before proceeding, including the troubleshooting guide.
+If you prefer a custom Bare Metal OS, use this guide to install from a custom ISO.
+Please read and understand all steps before proceeding to deploy your Bare Metal cloud, including the troubleshooting guide.

 Bare Metal servers have dual SSDs.
 This guide temporarily uses the second SSD to boot an ISO image.
 The primary steps are:

 The ISO image needs to be a hybrid disk image.
 Most popular Linux ISOs are hybrid ISOs.
 See the isohybrid utility for more information.
 Regular ISO-9660 and UDF filesystems will not work for this process.

 Due to licensing requirements, we cannot provide support for custom Windows installations.
 If you intend to attempt a Windows installation on a Bare Metal instance, make sure you have a valid Windows license before proceeding.
 The majority of Windows licenses are not valid for cloud server deployment.

 Visit the customer portal and deploy a bare metal instance.